Verizon, for First Time, Loses Core Wireless Customers -- 2nd Update

 Rival AT&T Inc. has diversified with its acquisition of DirecTV and proposed purchase of media giant Time Warner Inc. But Verizon doubled down in 2014 with its $130 billion purchase of Vodafone Group PLC's 45% stake in their Verizon Wireless joint venture.

-Since then, Verizon has spent more than $10 billion on smaller deals such as AOL and Yahoo Inc., but neither deal is enough to move the needle.
-The company has also explored bigger transactions, including with Charter Communications Inc., The Wall Streeet Journal has reported, though executives have recently signaled the two sides are far apart.
+The company has also explored bigger transactions, including with Charter Communications Inc., The Wall Street Journal has reported, though executives have recently signaled the two sides are far apart.

 The introduction of unlimited plans, along with a "safety mode" feature launched last year, also chipped away at lucrative "overage" revenue, which comes from the fees Verizon charges when customers exceed their monthly data limits.

-Much of the pain Verizon is going through began as a result of moves T-Mobile began making in 2013, such as ending two-year contracts and canceling overage fees.
-John Legere, T-Mobile's brash chief executive, mocked Verizon's results on Twitter.
-T-Mobile and AT&T are slated to report their latest quarterly results in the coming weeks.

 The company's revenue and profit came in less than Wall Street was expecting.
-The stock, already down 8.3% so far this year, fell another 2% to $48.03 in early Thursday trading.
+The stock, already down 8.3% so far this year, fell another 1% to $48.38 by Thursday afternoon.

 Verizon said Thursday the unlimited data plan "positively changed the trajectory of customer additions" in the quarter, but it still reported a net decline of 307,000 retail postpaid connections during the first three months of the year, including 289,000 phone losses.
 That compares with 640,000 retail postpaid net additions in the year-ago period, including 8,000 phone losses.